 First UK Broadcast : 22 December 1979 – 12 January 1980.

->

-> Whats good : Like Hinchcliffe’s Who – it borrows from the legend of the Minotaur in the maze.
+Whats good : Like Hinchcliffe’s Who – it borrows from Greek-legend of the Minotaur in the maze.
 It has some good ideas.
-The Tardis power forcefield corridor for embarking and disembarking in space.
+The Tardis power forcefield corridor, for embarking and disembarking, in space – is neat.

->

-> Whats bad : Its a little too theatrical and silly at times.
+Whats bad : Its a little too theatrical and silly at times.
 Soldeed.
 The Nimon’s have that awful – “man-in-a-suit” wearing high-heels quality.

 Review With Spoilers : Horns Of Nimon is the last broadcast episode of season 17, due to unfinished finale; Shada.

 As an impromptu season finale, it’s not the strongest episode in season 17.
 It does have a good core-story to it – though, borrowing from (Earth) Greek legend of the Minotaur in the maze.
 It takes a lead from previous producer Philip Hinchcliffe’s reign, when the gothica back-catalogue was plundered, for some much needed inspiration.

 The problems with Horns Of Nimon, stem from the tone that it was filmed in; which is a little too tongue-in-cheek and doesn’t respect the attempted seriousness – of the material in question.

 The Nimon should be perceived as a much greater threat to the galaxy, than they are in this.
 Visiting new planets, offering friendship/tech – before over-running the planet with a Nimon killing force, using up the planets resources – and then moving on.